 First, this mode of service requires granting access to a technician into a serviced building/residence.
 With “social distancing”, this is no longer a given that this access will be granted.

 Second, and of more significance, servicing a vacant building (unfortunately HVAC problems can occur even if nobody is at the office...) requires special coordination from facility managers – someone has to specially be on-site to grant building access to the technician, wait for them to complete the work, and maybe come back to see everything works properly and test the system at different loads.

 Third, a vacant building’s system may still be working at times and will require ongoing monitoring to detect the system’s health.
 At regular times, tenants will probably alert if temperature is too high/low or comfort has deteriorated, indicating something is problematic with the system.
 But if the building is empty, these issues may only be noticed when occupants come in and may render the environment potentially unhabitable (consider a glass office building in August in New York without AC for a week….).

 Remote access for HVAC service teams

 These considerations emphasize the importance of tools that will allow service teams remote and automatic diagnostics and control.
 Such tools allow them to offer preventive maintenance best practices and notifications and also allow them to plan much better how to address service calls.
-For Example, when a service call is opened, they can easily connect to the alerted system, view all relevant parameters and perform an initial diagnostic of the situation.
+For Example, when a service call is opened, they can easily connect to the alerted system, view all relevant parameters and perform an initial HVAC diagnostic of the situation with an app.
 Some cases may even be resolved remotely by proper configuration changes, some may allow the service technician to guide a local team to perform some mechanical work to fix the issues and some will still require a technician to travel to the site.
 But even if on-site visit is required, the technician will have some more info prior to going on-site so he can take with him the right tools/parts and expertise (the right person for the job...) so he doesn’t have to travel again.

 HVAC meets the Internet of Things